YOUR CLAIM IS for:

 - You authorise Paul Davidson principal of Flight Delay Pay to receive your compensation deduct his fee and account to you.

-Thirdly, we will send you either by e-mail or post the Assignment or Letter of Consent and ask you to print this and to add your signature in ink by manuscript and to return it to us by post.
-We will only do this if Your Claim is being heard in a Court of Law and our reason for doing so is that your wet signature is the best evidence of your agreement to the Assignment or Letter of Consent and readily recognised by a Judge who may not be familiar with electronic signatures.
+Thirdly, we will send you either by e-mail or post Letter of Consent and ask you to print this and to add your signature in ink by manuscript and to return it to us by post.
+We will only do this if Your Claim is being heard in a Court of Law and our reason for doing so is that your wet signature is the best evidence of your agreement to the Letter of Consent and readily recognised by a Judge who may not be familiar with electronic signatures.

 There exists European Directives and UK legislation to facilitate the use of electronic signatures and to ensure their legal recognition and eligibility across the European Union.
 In July 2016 the Electronic Identification and Trust Services Regulation (EU/910/2014) (eIDAS Regulation) introduced a new definition of electronic signature as “any data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign“.
 It allows an electronic signature to take a wide variety of forms.
 Such as